SyntaxPartnership/mega-man-chronicles/README.md

 - Added weapon icons for L and R swapping.
 - Made weapon firing more specific so that the functions only needs to be called a couple of times.
 - Fixed an issue where Bass would go into a shooting stance regardless of the weapon equipped.
+- Fixed a issue where releasing the fire button would keep Bass in his shooting frames.
+- Started Options menu.

 Credits: